 Some groups form around specific topics (i.e. experiential education), type of writing (creative writing or public scholarship), or faculty cohort (new faculty, associate professors, women faculty).
 Writing groups form in September, December, and May.
 Please fill out this interest form if you’d like to participate in or lead a faculty writing group.

 Read the Duke Today story From Brain to Paper about a writing feedback group and Scholarly Writing Hacks: 5 Lessons I Learned Writing Every Day in June about an online accountability group.

-Spring 2017 Writing Groups
+Spring 2018 Writing Groups

-Summer Writing Groups
+Summer 2018 Writing Groups

 The Office of Research Initiatives, in collaboration with Duke Faculty Write, is hosting a summer writing group program to encourage productivity and accountability in your writing.
 The program brings together research faculty from across Duke and assembles them into self-directed writing groups.
 All research faculty are welcome to take part, regardless of discipline and regardless of writing project.
 Seats are limited (50) and registration is required.

 - Attend a 2-hour orientation to the program, that includes information about how the writing groups will function, and an opportunity to meet with the faculty members that were assigned into groups based on their preferences.
 Orientation will be held, over a free lunch, on May 16th from 11:00 – 1:00 in Perkins 217.